> Places to visit in Shephelah > “Dig for a Day”

-Dig for a Day is a unique experience of participating in an actual dig in underground caves of Maresha.
-Combined with adjacent Beit Guvrin, this UNESCO World Heritage Site is unusually rich in finds, accumulating in its underground city.
-Most of the artifacts date to the Hellenistic period and reflect the daily life of a mixed Edomite-Sidonian Pagan community.
-Experience the thrill of discovering genuine artifacts that are more the 2,000 years old.
-Pottery and glass shards are common finds, and if you are lucky you might find the whole jug or oil lamp still intact.
+Experience the thrill of discovering genuine artifacts over 2,000 years old.
+Pottery and glass shards are common finds; if lucky, you might find the whole jug or oil lamp intact.
 Bronze coins might also surface when sifting the debris.
-This activity is perfect for those seeking a genuine adventure of participating in a real archaeological dig, but in limited time.
+This activity is perfect for those seeking a genuine adventure of participating in a real archaeological dig but in a limited time.

 Registering to “Dig for a Day”